jarkkoorava/countryservice/README.md

 # Countryservice

 This program creates a simple REST api that exposes two endpoints to get country data.
+The program first fetches the data from [https://restcountries.com/](https://restcountries.com/v3.1/all), parses it and then serves it trough REST API.

 ## Prerequisites